The Town That Dreaded Sundown (2014 film)

-The Town That Dreaded Sundown is a 2014 American slasher film and serves as a metafictional sequel to the 1976 film of the same name.
-Directed by Alfonso Gomez-Rejon in his feature-length directorial debut, the film was written by Roberto Aguirre-Sacasa and produced by Jason Blum and Ryan Murphy.
-The film stars Addison Timlin, Travis Tope, Spencer Treat Clark, Veronica Cartwright and Gary Cole and was one of the last films of Ed Lauter and Edward Herrmann before their deaths in October 2013 and December 2014, respectively.
+The Town That Dreaded Sundown is a 2014 American slasher film directed by Alfonso Gomez-Rejon and written by Roberto Aguirre-Sacasa.
+The film serves as a metafictional sequel to the 1976 film of the same name.
+It stars Addison Timlin, Travis Tope, Spencer Treat Clark, Veronica Cartwright and Gary Cole and was one of the last films of Ed Lauter and Edward Herrmann before their deaths in October 2013 and December 2014, respectively.

-The project was initially planned as remake of the 1976 film of the same name, with Gomez-Rejon directing it from a screenplay written by Aguirre-Sacasa and produced by Jason Blum through its Blumhouse Productions banner, alongside American Horror Story co-creator Ryan Murphy.
+The project was initially planned as remake of the 1976 film.
 However, it was conceived as a sequel, with several elements and references from the original.
-The parts of the film that were shot in Texarkana only took three days, from June 17 to June 20, 2013.

-The Town That Dreaded Sundown was theatrically released on October 16, 2014, by Orion Pictures.
-The film had grossed only $120,459 in its initial release and received mixed-to-positive reviews from critics, who praised its production values, visuals and performances, but criticized its screenplay, unoriginality, and character development.
+The Town That Dreaded Sundown was released in the United States on October 16, 2014, by Orion Pictures.
+The film received generally positive reviews from critics.